 Don’t get me wrong: I’m all about planning.
 I love planning so much I created a planner!
 But planning doesn’t actually get anything done.
+There is a fine line between planning and over-planning.

 It might feel like you’re getting things done, but you’re just planning to get things done.
 If you really want to make big things happen in your business (which I know you do) at a certain point, you have to stop planning and start executing.